KU Student Housing Handbook

 Vacancies

-KU Student Housing has the right to assign, reassign, and adjust the occupancy of rooms.
-If a vacancy occurs in your room, residents may receive a consolidation letter detailing one or more of the following options:
+Housing & Residence Life has the right to assign, reassign, and adjust the occupancy of rooms.

 Consolidation